develersrl/angular-flot/README.md

 ReadMe](https://github.com/flot/flot/blob/master/README.md) since we don't bundle Flotcharts for you.

-Add `angular-beacon` to the list of dependencies in your Angular.JS application:
+Add `angular-flot` to the list of dependencies in your Angular.JS application:

 ```javascript
 angular.module('myapp', [